 Internship Duration: Late March or April 1 (as available) to June 15, 2015

-Applications Due: January 1, 2015.
-Last minute applications up to February 1, 2015 so long as openings remain.
+Applications Due: February 28, 2015 or as long as openings remain.

 Positions are still available

 About the Internship Program

 The Arc of Appalachia is a non-profit nature preservation organization located in the in the rural Appalachian foothills of southern Ohio.
 The Arc manages 15 preserves with three public visitor centers.
 The Arc buys and stewards natural areas, hosts nature education programs and courses, and preserves Ohio’s rich heritage of ancient American Indian legacy sites.
 The Arc is located in a region boasting the densest number of ancient mounds and earthworks in the entire world, and stewards Serpent Mound, as well as three other monumental earthworks.

 The Arc is looking for Land Management Interns.
 The Arc of Appalachia’s preserve system includes over 5,000 acres of wildlands in fifteen biodiversity-rich preserve regions.
 Land Management Interns will work with staff to permanently remove non-native invasive plant species that threaten biodiversity in the Arc’s preserve lands.